valkey-io/valkey-doc/docs/reference/eviction/index.md

 In a theoretical LRU implementation we expect that, among the old keys, the first half will be expired.
 The Redis LRU algorithm will instead only *probabilistically* expire the older keys.

-As you can see Redis 3.0 does a better job with 5 samples compared to Redis 2.8, however most objects that are among the latest accessed are still retained by Redis 2.8.
-Using a sample size of 10 in Redis 3.0 the approximation is very close to the theoretical performance of Redis 3.0.
+As you can see Redis OSS 3.0 does a better job with 5 samples compared to Redis OSS 2.8, however most objects that are among the latest accessed are still retained by Redis OSS 2.8.
+Using a sample size of 10 in Redis OSS 3.0 the approximation is very close to the theoretical performance of Redis OSS 3.0.

 Note that LRU is just a model to predict how likely a given key will be accessed in the future.
 Moreover, if your data access pattern closely resembles the power law, most of the accesses will be in the set of keys